ChaitanyaP44/Branch-Predictors/README.md

 - 3086629616 N
 - 3086629644 T

-The program consist of 8 different functions implementing branch predictor schemes.
+Program *"predictors.cpp"* consist of 8 different functions implementing branch predictor schemes.
 Here gshare and bimodal functions are reused by tournament function as well.It prints all the results in a text and csv file.

 ## Static predictors (always taken and always not taken) :